jaza-syed/mss-alt/README.md

 used to run ALT evaluation pipelines.
 The pipelines are divided into four stages
 - `extract` : Copy per-song metadata into a standardised format across different datasets
 - `preproc` : Run any preprocessing e.g. source separation, voice activity detection
-- `infer` : Run lyrics transcription algorithm
+- `infer` : Run lyrics transcription algorithm.
+Note that the function `get_speech_timestamps_rms` corresponds to VAD step in the algorithm RMS-VAD defined in our paper.
 - `evaluate` : Evaluate results from infer stage against the ground truth The repo contains additional supporting modules:
 - `alt_types` : dataclasses used throughout the module